iktakahiro/dddpy/README.md

 ### DTO (Data Transfer Object)

-DTO (Data Transfer Object) is a good practice to isolate domain objects from the infrastructuer layer.
+DTO (Data Transfer Object) is a good practice to isolate domain objects from the infrastructure layer.

-On a minimum MVC architecture, models often inherit a base class provided by a O/R Mappaer.
+On a minimum MVC architecture, models often inherit a base class provided by a O/R Mapper.
 But in that case, the domain layer would be dependent on the outer layer.
 The same can be said for Python applications using SQLAlchemy.

 To solve this problem, we can simply set two rules: